V418H4V/reading-list/README.md

 * Man's Search for Meaning by Viktor Frankl
 * Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig
 * Tao Te Ching by Lao Tzu
+## Introductory Logic for Philosophy
+* Meaning and Argument by Ernest Lepore